tapyu/algorithms/artificial_intelligence/README.md

 Local storage:

 - [joblib](https://joblib.readthedocs.io/en/stable/): Python library that provides utilities for saving and loading Python objects, particularly those that are computationally intensive to create.
 It is commonly used for serializing and deserializing machine learning models, NumPy arrays, and other Python objects to and from disk.
-- HDF5: Hierarchial Data File Format Version 5 is a flexible and efficient format when it comes to storing large amounts of data and works well for saving large models.
+- [HDF5](https://www.projectpro.io/article/how-to-save-a-machine-learning-model/776) (see item 7): Hierarchial Data File Format Version 5 is a flexible and efficient format when it comes to storing large amounts of data and works well for saving large models.
 Use it fo save raw, preprocessed, and postprocess data.
 For storing ML models, [it might not be always suitable](https://stackoverflow.com/questions/78294583/which-ml-models-can-be-saved-using-hdf5)
 - [picke](https://machinelearningmastery.com/save-load-machine-learning-models-python-scikit-learn/) - A standard package way to save generic variables in Python.
 Although it is also used to save ML models, it is not considered the best practice.
 - Other than that, many packages (e.g., tensorflow, keras, etc) may contain the `save()` save method which enables the user to save the model without resorting to extra packages.